 The same 8chan user showed access to servers from two other VPN providers – TorGuard and VPNViking.

-I have also personally found piles of user credentials on pastebin.com for NordVPN services.
+I have also personally found piles of user credentials on pastebin.com for NordVPN.

-More recently i started using AzireVPN, a smaller and somewhat unique Swedish company that focuses on the WireGuard protocol which has several distinct advantages over the older OpenVPN protocol.
+After i gave up on Nord i started using AzireVPN, a smaller Swedish company that focuses on the WireGuard protocol which has several distinct advantages over the older OpenVPN protocol.
 There are a few key reasons i switched to Azire, one being that they claim to own, secure and configure their hardware rather than lease it like virtually everyone else, Nord, Mullvad and Air included.
-They also claim to employ some interesting security measures to prevent tampering, including physically sealing unused ports and running everything in RAM.
+They also claim to employ some interesting security measures to prevent tampering, including physically sealing unused ports and running everything in RAM (no hard drives).

-Regarding performance i have had next to zero trouble with Azire's service and latency and bandwidth has been excellent.
-Unlike Nord, i haven't had to switch server locations every few days because of network degradation or blacklisted nodes.
-Lastly, Azire accepts cryptocurrency so you can purchase and use their service anonymously without having to provide any personal information.
+Regarding performance i have had little trouble with Azire's service and latency and bandwidth have been excellent.
+Unlike Nord, i haven't had to switch server locations every few days because of network degradation.
+Lastly, Azire accepts cryptocurrency so you can purchase and use their service anonymously without having to provide any personal information, however all VPN service providers will know your IP address.
 If you choose Azire, please consider using my affiliate link which gives me some free time with them.